Understeer vs Oversteer Definitions Vary Wildly!

 Oversteer is where the racing car rotates faster than the racing driver wants and results in the rear of the car becoming unstable.

 Oversteer in racing driver talk: “The rear has no grip.“

 Now you have a common definition for when drivers are giving feedback or for when you are discussing how to cure handling problems to find more speed.

 Bonus Section (Understeer vs Oversteer with Charts!!)

 Think of this as a kind of introduction to a more technical explanation.
 This should help you to better understand how any car or driving changes are effecting your racing car’s understeer vs oversteer balance.

 Racing Car Rotation verses Steering Wheel Angle

-This is a relationship sometimes referred to as “steering linearity” and for a balanced, good handling car it is what you are after.
+As a result this relationship is sometimes referred to as “steering linearity.”
+For a well balanced, good handling car, it is what you are after.